cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 # Calculating Limits

-Once an upper bound on CA and IA are determined, this document defines a process for determining two overall limits:
+Once upper bounds on CA and IA are determined, this document defines a process for determining two overall limits:

 - Confidentiality limit (CL): The number of bytes of plaintext and maybe